gobyrne/tracker/README.md

 This repository is using [snyk](https://snyk.io/org/cds-snc) to scan our dependencies for vulnerabilities.
 Unfortunately Synk lacks the ability to detect the dependencies listed in the `setup.py` file.
-To get around this we are have the dependencies synced between the `setup.py` and `requirements.txt` (which snyk can scan) files.
+To get around this we have the dependencies synced between the `setup.py` and `requirements.txt` (which snyk can scan) files.
 If you are developing this and add an additional dependency, make sure to add it to both locations

 ## Development Setup